gab3mioni/qb-pizzaria/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------

-It is possible to create a script for structuring a restaurant for customers, serve the items that will be sold, among other functions.
+It is possible to create a script for structuring a restaurant for customers, cook the items that will be sold, among other functions.

 The target, input and menu are required to work, they are available in the profile.